 The problem is that even though we are convinced of the benefits of tears, whiners are often seen as manipulators.
 One anthropologist even notes that in communication, when a person cries, the rules are no longer fair and reactions change.
 Empathy instead of anger or, on the contrary, annoyance instead of understanding.

-How can we stop crying over nothing?
+How can we stop getting upset over nothing?

 Alicia tells the story of the day she stopped being controlled by her emotions and more specifically by her tears.

 📰 'On my mom’s birthday I spent hours baking her a cake.
 I was exhausted but proud and I couldn't wait to see her face.
 8:00 p.m. arrived, I got ready and gently placed the cake in a box for transportation.
 During the car ride, a person came out of nowhere and crossed outside the crosswalk.
 I hit the brake pedal and the box tipped over.
 I was upset, I shouted at this reckless person, I already felt tears coming and then I decided it wasn’t worth it.
 I felt frustrated but it wasn’t my fault.
 I then chose to smile, to the point where I almost laughed and played music that makes me feel good.
-That day, I didn't cry, despite the anger inside of me and I was still fine.’
+That day, I didn't breakdown, despite the anger inside of me and I was still fine.’

 According to psychologists, in order to contain your tears, you have to get out of the dramatic situation and take a step back.
 It is impossible to escape every tense or disarming situation, but as Alicia shows in her story, by adopting a neutral, relaxed or joyful facial attitude, we can change the message sent to our brain and thus hold back our tears.
-For if crying is good, going overboard with it can harm our relationships and actually prevent us from expressing strong emotions without resorting to tears.
+For if getting emotional is good, going overboard with it can harm our relationships and actually prevent us from expressing strong emotions without resorting to tears.

 Editor's note: Cry if it makes you feel good!